alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 ## Events vs Commands

-- Commands: something you want do happen.
-Might not happen.
+- *Commands*: something you want do happen but might not happen.
-- Events: something that already happend.
+- *Events:* something that already happend.

 Commands are best named with present tense, imperative form, like `AddNewBookToLibraryCmd` or `ExtractMoneyCmd`.
-These can be refused.
-You don't need to store commands although it is a good practice to log them for the purpose of debugging.
+A command might not complete successfully.
+You don't need to store commands, although it is a good practice to log them for the purpose of debugging.

 In case Event Sourcing is implemented, events are the single source of truth and they must be persisted and stored virtually forever.
 Not the commands, but the events, because it is the events that build up to the current state of the system.